Melapress/wp-security-audit-log/readme.txt

 <strong>THE MOST COMPREHENSIVE & EASY TO USE WORDPRESS AUDIT TRAIL PLUGIN</strong><br />

-Keep an audit log of everything that is happening on your WordPress and [WordPress multisite](http://www.wpsecurityauditlog.com/documentation/wordpress-multisite-plugin-features-support/) with WP Security Audit Log to ensure user productivity and identify WordPress security issues before they become a security problem.
-[WP Security Audit Log](http://www.wpsecurityauditlog.com), WordPress' most comprehensive user monitoring and audit log plugin already helps thousands of WordPress administrators, owners and security professionals ensure the security of their websites and blogs.
-Ensure the security of your WordPress too by installing WP Security Audit Log.
-The community's favourite WordPress user monitoring and security auditing plugin is developed by WordPress Security Consultants and Professionals [WP White Security](http://www.wpwhitesecurity.com/).
+Keep an audit log of everything that happens on your WordPress and [WordPress multisite](http://www.wpsecurityauditlog.com/documentation/wordpress-multisite-plugin-features-support/) with WP Security Audit Log to ensure user productivity and identify WordPress security issues before they become a security problem.

+[WP Security Audit Log](http://www.wpsecurityauditlog.com) is WordPress' most comprehensive user monitoring and audit log plugin and is used by thousands of WordPress administrators, owners and security professionals.
+The plugin can also be used to [keep an audit trail of WooCommerce store and product changes](https://www.wpsecurityauditlog.com/wordpress-user-monitoring-plugin-releases/audit-trail-woocommerce-store-products).

 [youtube https://www.youtube.com/watch?v=1nopATCS-CQ]

 > <strong>Free and Premium Support</strong><br>
 >
-> WP White Security provides support for the WP Security Audit Log plugin on the WordPress forums for free.
+> Support for the WP Security Audit Log plugin on the WordPress forums is free.
 Since it is free support it is not always possible to answer all questions on a timely manner, although we do try our best.
 >
 > Premium world-class support is available via email to anyone who purchases any of the [Premium Add-Ons](http://www.wpsecurityauditlog.com/plugin-extensions/) listed below:
 >